 “Come, sit down, both of you,” Mrs. Cooper instructed, forcing Ben to reconnect with the room.
 “Have something to eat before the morning’s gone.
 I imagine you both have a lot to do today.”

-Travis pulled out a chair and slumped down into it, stealing a strip of cold bacon from Katy’s plate.
+Travis pulled out a chair and slumped down into it.
+Swiped a strip of cold bacon from Katy’s plate.
 “We’d better make it quick,” he said.
 “We’ve got a lot to take care of this morning.
 I’m hoping to show Ben around town this afternoon, if there’s time.
 Maybe even go to Salida.”

 “Ooh, can I join you?”
 Katy piped in.
 Her demeanor had changed from desperate and uptight to sweet and cheery.
 A broad smile lit up her face, but one look from Travis shut her down.
 She knew she didn’t stand a chance.
 A pout swiftly replaced her smile, and she pushed her plate aside and stood up.
-“I guess I’ll finish getting ready for school,” she mumbled, then shuffled from the room.
+“I guess I’ll finish getting ready for school,” she mumbled before shuffling from the room.

 After she’d gone, Travis turned to his mother.
 “Will you please pick her up from school today?”